deviantony/docker-elk/README.md

     $ docker-compose restart kibana logstash
     ```

-    *:information_source: Learn more about the security of the Elastic stack at [Tutorial: Getting started with
+    *:information_source: Learn more about the security of the Elastic stack at [Secure the Elastic
-    security][sec-tutorial].*
+    Stack][sec-cluster].*

 ### Injecting data